 You’ve mentioned in the past that you’re able to drive certain plugins to the point of distortion, yet you get a musical type of saturation from them.
 Can you give some examples of plugins that do that?

 Believe it or not, the one I use most is the Joe Meek Compressor or the UAD Fairchild 660 in Pro Tools.
 I sometimes crush sounds and crank up the outputs.
 When you listen in solo, the sound sounds super compressed and fuzzily distorted, though not in a bad way.
 Then put that back in your mix and it sits perfectly…sometimes.

-As someone with a history of operating in both analog and digital realms, what are some of your most recommended analog emulation plugins?
+What are some of your most recommended analog emulation plugins?

 Lastly, The Kush Audio Clariphonic plugin.
 I own the real thing, which sounds amazing.
 But I’m lazy, and sometimes I want to use a whole rack full of Clariphonics.
 I think the plugin sounds a little different, but is nonetheless exceptionally useful for giving life to dull dark tracks.